treydempsey/self-referential-structs/README.md

 Most importantly: the query does not own these things.
 It only retains references, borrows them with associated lifetimes ensuring the future lives enough.

-With typical usage the query future is awaited before the query string, arguments and pool are dropped.
-However when using actix-web the future is returned at the end of the handler and out lives the query string, arguments, and pool.
+With typical usage the query future is awaited before the query string, arguments, and pool are dropped.
+However when using actix-web the future is returned at the end of the handler and outlives the query string, arguments, and pool.

 ```rust
 /// This example shows a naive solution that DOES NOT WORK due to the borrow checker